Pedro-Mac/Pedro-Mac/README.md

 ### Greetings :smile:

-* :computer: I am a frontend developer
+* :computer: I am a frontend developer;
-* :ocean: I'm addicted to wildlife, to the ocean and to surf
+* :ocean: I'm addicted to wildlife, to the ocean and to surf;
-* :zap: One of my super powers is an outstanding ability to catch things when they drop unexpectedly
+* :zap: One of my super powers is an outstanding ability to catch things mid-air;
 * 🌱 I’m currently improving my understanding of complex web applications;

 <!--